“Life’s Gamble” - A Dystopian Story by Ty Steinbrunner

 I was stumped to figure out what they were doing.
 If I had the choice, I’d rather not cut myself, thank you.
 This was a strange game, if you could call it that.
 I looked at Jerry and he seemed into it.

-Without another moment's notice, my heart lurched again as I watched the man walk right through the apparent blade, but instead of being cut in half, nothing happened to him.
+Without another moment's notice, my heart lurched again as I watched the man walk right through the apparent blade, but instead of being cut in two bloody halves, nothing happened to him.
 It occurred to me that this invisible blade or whatever caused the cuts on their hands had disappeared for the moment being; and that for whatever reason they cut themselves, it had initiated the next thing to happen.

 Who knew it was as simple as a handshake.

 The man got toe to toe with the woman and grabbed her bleeding hand with his.
-I watched her face go blank, and I wondered if it was hurting her.
+I watched her face go blank, and I wondered if he was hurting her.
 It was brief but I could tell by his grip he was squeezing her hand hard.
 The blood dripped from their entanglement and then only a second later did they let go of each other.
 They both carefully stepped back, separating themselves and their bloodied hands.
 It was weird and strangely intimate.

 First I looked at the man to see if he still had that crazy look in his eyes, but it was gone.
 He looked completely different now, with more of a frightened expression than one of satisfaction or anything like the moment before.
 The man looked at his ripped hand and his body before him.
 He touched his face with the mix of their blood, getting some into his mouth in the process.
 Realizing something, the man started screaming as loud as he could.
 The saucy noises I enjoyed from before returned in full effect but I didn’t even realize it over the man’s unsettling display.